Introduction

 How Bitcoin Exchanges Work

-📊 Order Types
+📊 Advanced Order Types (2025)

-• Limit Orders: Execute only when price reaches your specified level
+• Limit Orders: Execute only when price reaches your specified level with time-in-force options

 Types of Bitcoin Exchanges